liskin/strava-map-switcher/README.markdown

 By donating, you'll also support the development of my other projects.
 You might like these:

-* <https://github.com/liskin/strava-offline> - Keep a local mirror of Strava activities for further analysis/processing
+* [strava-offline](https://github.com/liskin/strava-offline) – Keep a local mirror of Strava activities for further analysis/processing
-* <https://github.com/liskin/locus-graphhopper-gpx> - Convert GraphHopper JSON to GPX with Locus nav. instructions
-* <https://github.com/liskin/leaflet-tripreport> - A simple tool for visualization of bikepacking trips, both planned and ridden
+* [strava-gear](https://github.com/liskin/strava-gear) – Rule based tracker of gear and component wear primarily for Strava

 ## Installation